-- Employees are required to fill out a pre-use checklist before commencing work and will have it available for EHS review. - When conducting lift work employees will work in pairs (one operator, one ground employee). - Utilize fall protection when working from ALL lifts.
-Occupants will attach their lanyard(s) to the manufacturer's recommended attachment point or to the platform itself if not specified by the manufacturer.
-Occupants WILL NOT attach their lanyard(s) to an adjacent pole, structure, or equipment. - Ensure when used, outriggers are placed on pads or a solid surface. - Install wheel chocks when working on an incline. - Do not raise the platform in windy or gusty conditions. - Do not exceed load limits established by the manufacturer. - Do not stand or climb guardrails. - Do not use items such as ladders, buckets, etc. to gain additional height in the lift. - Do not alter or disable safety devices. - If the Operator suspects a malfunction or encounters a potentially unsafe condition they must cease operation, report the issue to the Department Supervisor and EHS Safety Manager, and tag the lift out of service until the issue can be resolved. - When working from lifts, employees will utilize chin-strap helmets. - If employees will be exposed to overhead hazards while working from lifts, hard hats must be worn.
+- 1. Employees are required to fill out a pre-use check list before commencing work and will have available for EHS review. - 2.
+When conducting lift work employees will work in pairs (one operator, one ground employee). - 3.
+Utilize fall protection when working from ALL lifts.
+Occupants will attach their lanyard(s) to the manufacturers recommended attachment point or to the platform itself if not specified by the manufacturer.
+Occupants WILL NOT attach their lanyard(s) to an adjacent pole, structure, or equipment. - 4.
+Ensure when used, outriggers are placed on pads or a solid surface. - 5.
+Install wheel chocks when working on an incline. - 6.
+Do raise platform in windy or gusty conditions. - 7.
+Do not exceed load limits established by the manufacturer. - 8.
+Do not stand or climb guardrails. - 9.
+Do not use items such as ladders, buckets, etc to gain additional height in the lift. - 10.
+Do not alter or disable safety devices. - 11.
+If Operator suspects a malfunction or encounters a potentially unsafe condition they must cease operation, report the issue to the Department Supervisor and EHS Safety Manager, and tag the lift out of service until the issue can be resolved.